 DAPP Zimbabwe started the implementation of the HIV and TB integrated program in Makoni in January 2017.
 After the inception of the project in the district the team started on a weak note with low identification of TB cases, having achieved half of the target in October 2017 owing to various challenges.
 Training needs were identified and that led to 5 training workshops for volunteers and DAPP staff between October 2017 and September 2018.
-Training was offered by the Ministry of Health and Child Care and TB Alert.
+Training was offered by the Ministry of Health and Child Care, DAPP and TB Alert.
 Training covered proper sputum collection, screening and improved community based targeted screening.
 After each training, change was noted with increased identification of both TB positive and DR TB cases.
 In dealing with the increase in service demand which was overwhelming the district laboratory through increased sputum submission, TC TB Makoni purchased and handed over a four module GeneXpert machine thus doubling tests per day from 16 to 32.
-A good collaboration has been established with the District Department of Health, who wishes to see us continue the program and reach out to the whole Makoni district.The District Medical Office has been impressed with the support offered by the project in dealing with the increased demand for sputum testing and the burden of TB and HIV through creation of support structures through support groups and TRIOs.
+A good collaboration has been established with the District Department of Health, who wishes to see us continue the program and reach out to the whole Makoni district.The District Medical Office has been impressed with increase in demand creation and the support offered by the project in dealing with the increased demand for sputum testing and the burden of TB and HIV Burden through creation os support structures through support groups and trios.